 The DVIR process as part of a truck driver's daily routine not only helps you fulfill your legal requirement with federal safety regulations, but also encourages safe operation, accurate inspection reports, and helps your truck driver remain confident during a roadside inspection.

 Last of all, regularly uploading inspection reports helps fleet managers and drivers detect defective and missing parts like a faulty fire extinguisher, bad brakes, or worn-out tires.

 In need of a DVIR solution or looking to automate your fleet’s DVIRs?

-Forward Thinking System’s DVIR solution allows drivers to complete their DVIR digitally with Field Warrior® for Android and approved Garmin devices.
+Forward Thinking System’s DVIR solution allows drivers to complete their DVIR digitally with Field Warrior® for iOS, Android, and approved Garmin devices.